Roadmap — SysMARA Framework Development Plan

 Current status, what exists today, and what is coming next.

 SysMARA is in active early-stage development.
-The core architecture specification and validation system is functional and being used in real projects.
+The core architecture specification, validation system, database adapter layer, flow execution engine, AI bootstrap workflow, and production-quality scaffolding are functional and being used in real projects.
 The API is not yet stable — breaking changes may occur between minor versions.

 What Exists Today